xpxstar/Cloudeploy/README.md

 ```
 MySQL(version >= 5.1) [Download and Install](http://dev.mysql.com/downloads/mysql/)
 ```
->start mysql and create database named cloudeploy.Import cloudeploy.sql into database to build data structures.
+start mysql and create database named cloudeploy.Import cloudeploy.sql into database to build data structures.

-Environment of Host B and C
+>Environment of Host B and C
 Here we can put file servr and web server into the same Host, named Host B
->Environment of Host B

 ```
 JAVA (version >= 7.0)